ccmywish/ghcurl/README.md

 # Download as /tmp/github-cli and install
 ghcurl gh -o /tmp/github-cli -i

-# Install and rename it to, here, 'gd' in /usr/local/bin
+# Install and rename it to, here, 'tldr' in /usr/local/bin
-ghcurl dlvhdr/gh-dash linux-amd64 -i -r 'gd'
+ghcurl dbrgn/tealdeer x86_64 -i -r 'tldr'

 # or, like this
 ghcurl dlvhdr/gh-dash linux-amd64 -i ~/tmp/bin/gd